BlueBrain/ccfv3a-extended-atlas/README.md

 ```

 ### 7. Mask all the output files (A4)
-Once you did this registration for all the regions of interest at the level of ontolgy you chose, stored in the `[...]/registered_annat` folder, you can mask all the resulting anatomical files.
+Once you did this registration for all the regions of interest at the level of ontolgy you chose and stored in the `[...]/registered_annat` folder, you can mask all the resulting anatomical files.
 ```
 mkdir [...]/registered_annat_masked
 python pipeline/mask_subregions_folder.py [...]/registered_annat [...]/ccfv3_masks [...]/registered_annat_masked